WurstCommander/Win10AppRemove/README.md

 ## Instructions:

 At first, I would suggest that you deinstall all apps which you don't need via the start menu.
 Hover over the icon in the start menu, right click and choose "deinstall".
-This is the "normal" way to remove apps which aren't reluctant like the ones this scripts tried to remove.
+This is the "normal" way to remove apps which aren't reluctant like the ones this scripts removes.

-1. Copy the script onto your hard drive into a directory you will not forget two seconds after you copied the file :-)
+1. Copy the script onto your hard drive into a directory which you won't forget two seconds after you copied the file :-)

 2. Edit the Powershell-Script (Win10AppRemove.ps1) and comment out the apps which you don't want to remove.
    Just put # before the line with the command like: